This recipe for gluten-free pumpkin gnocchi contains affiliate links. Please see my disclosures here. This post has been updated.

-(1) First you’ll need to prepare the potato.
+(1) First, you’ll need to prepare the potato.
 Wash it, stab it several times with a fork, wrap it in a paper towel, and place it in your microwave.
-Cook on high for five minutes plus allow a few minutes cooling time before handling.
+Cook on high for five minutes, plus allow a few minutes of cooling time before handling.

 (2) Once the potato is cool to the touch (wear disposable gloves, it helps), use a knife to help you peel off the skin.
 It should come off fairly easily.
 Dispose of the skin.
 Use the thin part of your grater to grate the potato.
 You’ll end up with about 1.5 cups of finely shredded potato.

 (3) Combine the shredded potato with the pumpkin puree and mix well.
 Then add egg, flour and salt and mix dough well.
 I like to use my hands (usually with gloves) to really get in there and mix every bit together.

 (4) Once the dough is well combined, you’re ready to shape the gnocchis.
 Working in batches, take a handful of the dough and gently roll it into a long snake.
 The dough is fun to play with, but it’s still fragile.
 Use gentle pressure to avoid breakage (remember, there’s no gluten holding that dough together!).
 Then cut the dough into small pieces with a butter knife, and place it on a floured plate (extra flour will prevent the gnocchi from sticking together).